 The Best Hair Brush for Every Hair Type

 A mixed-bristle brush is a popular model that’s also a great substitute for a detangling brush (minimal damage!).
 To aid in detangling your braided hairstyles while adding tremendous shine, pick up a mixed bristle brush made with a combination of boar’s hair and synthetic bristles.
 Not only is this the all-in-one brush, but it’s pretty democratic and can work on all other hair types too!

 Best for: thin hair

-Yet another dual-combo brush, the rat-tail comb allows for easy sectioning and parting with its long, thin handle, and its fine teeth has smoothing benefits as well.
+Yet another dual-combo brush, the rat-tail comb allows for easy sectioning and parting with its long, thin handle, and its fine teeth have smoothing benefits as well.
 In addition, rat-tail combs are the perfect instrument for adding massive volume to thin hair through the process of teasing (In short: fine teeth = fine hair.).
 They make texturizing hair a super simple step.
-To keep hair in its perfectly coiffed place, use Nexxus New York Salon Comb Thru Finishing Mist.
+To keep hair in its perfectly coiffed place, use Nexxus Comb Thru Finishing Mist.

 Another handy upside of the rat-tail comb’s long tip is that it’s perfect for tucking lumps and bumps back into place for a smoother base.

 3. Teasing Brush